');

 About College Park, MD

-College Park is a mid-sized city in Maryland with a population of 34,397 residents.
-The median household income is $74,867 per year, which is above the national average.
-The median age in College Park is 21.6 years.
+College Park is a mid-sized city located in Maryland with a population of 34,397 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,867 per year, which is 0% below the national median of $75,149.
+The median age of 21.6 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How College Park Ranks in Maryland